dividedbyzeroco/warp-server/readme.md

     /** some keys **/

-    // Throwing an error will no
+    // Throwing an error will not stop the program
     @afterSave
     uselessError() {
         if(this.age > 30) throw new Error('This will not stop the program');